 JetBlue Airways’ capacity growth

-Airline capacity is measured by available seat miles (or ASM).
-ASM is the number of seats available multiplied by the number of miles.
+Airline capacity is measured by ASMs (available seat miles).
+ASM is calculated as the number of seats available multiplied by the number of miles.

 What to expect

 For the second quarter of 2017, JBLU is expecting a 4.0%–6.0% YoY rise in capacity, which is similar to its earlier guidance.
 For 2017, capacity growth is expected to be 5.5%–7.5% YoY, again in line with its earlier guidance.

 Next, let’s look at airline traffic growth.
 It’s important to keep track of this measure since there’s no point adding capacity if an airline is unable to utilize it.
 Also, history shows that airlines are known to overbuild in good times and suffer when they’re unable to fill up seats when the cycle turns around.